 For me, it was the latter.
-I remember the older kids in my neighborhood out scary kids and playing pranks on Halloween night when I was still trick-or-treating.
+I remember the older kids in my neighborhood in central PA who were out to scare kids and play pranks on Halloween night when I was still trick-or-treating.
 Usually they were out for a cheap scare, followed by some tears or a sprint toward the parent's car following behind.
-Other older kids were out to prank houses in the neighborhood, simple stuff that was really more to annoy the homeowner than to warrant a call to the cops for vandalizing property.
+Other older kids were out to prank houses in the neighborhood; simple stuff that was really more to annoy the homeowner than to warrant a call to the cops for vandalizing property.
 That was what interested me and my friends, a game of "can I mess with my neighbors without them finding out it was the kid across the street that mows their grass."
 So here are some Halloween pranks that my friends and I resorted to after we gave up our rubber band strapped masks and costumes.

 TOILET PAPERING TREES

 I moved to Montgomery, AL about six years and it didn't take long for me to learn that toilet-papering trees is actually a tradition if you're an Auburn alum.
 But as a teenager in the late 80s, papering trees was more infamous.
 It was the perfect prank because it challenged the prankster and made for a tough clean up for the homeowner.
 "T.P.ing" a tree took a skilled throw.
 The perfect technique was unrolling a small amount and then launching all the way over the tree.
 (Came in handy that I was a baseball player...and a pitcher at that.)
 You had to be relatively accurate too because you never knew how many throws you were gonna get before the homeowner heard what was going on (usually from all the laughing.)
 Another good reason to paper a tree was the difficulty involved for the homeowner to remove it, mainly because it was impossible to just rake it off the tree.
 It took a good soaking rain or strong winds to get it all out of the tree, which could be weeks after Halloween.